Tyrowo/tyro_work/README.md

 study flutter_animate package
 apply animations to stuff
-[widget].animate(target: _scrollbarposition == ?
+fade in for initial image and text [widget].animate(target: _scrollbarposition == ?
 1 : 0).slideX()
 [widget, widget, widget].animate(interval : seconds).[animationtype]() // animates a list of widgets in sequence
+shimmer on Rockstar Developer text, test that or maybe wipe-across color change through my three colors

 ## Getting Started To Do
 done - import image assets